nienkedekker/fronteers-2016/README.md

 `<noscript> You don't have JS, go change your browser! </noscript>`

 This has its problems:
-- Doesn't straddle technology infection points well
+- Doesn't straddle technology inflection points well
 - Many designers only test one version back: we're not making sure the site degrades gracefully for everyone
 - It does not address the different needs of different audiences.
 It's good for people with modern browsers, but not for edge cases.
 - It's expensive to retrofit to new alternative devices.